 8. Watson’s Bay

 Watson’s Bay juts out like a little peninsula on the southern part of Sydney harbor.
-If you locate yourself on any of the private beaches near Watson’s Bay (or any of the similarly high dining establishments along the water), you remain in a beautiful area to enjoy among the very best sundowns in Sydney over the entire harbor!
+If you bring yourself on any of the private beaches near Watson’s Bay (or any of the similarly high restaurants along the water), you stay in a beautiful area to enjoy among the very best sundowns in Sydney over the entire harbor!
 Bradley’s Head will simply hardly obstruct your view of the bridge!

 9. Hermitage Foreshore Coastal Walk, Vaucluse

 This seaside walk goes from Shark Beach to Rose Bay and has the best west-facing sundown views throughout.
 Delight in the Sydney sundown while strolling, or established a picnic on any of the rocky protrusions or small beaches along the way.

 10. Sydney Tower Eye

 It’s most likely one of the most including and most beautiful views in Sydney, particularly for sundown.
 If you want an unobstructed, 360 degree Sydney, its residential areas, and the harbor, there is no much better location than the Sydney Tower.
 This is the highest structure and the most significant vantage point you can get to capture the ideal sundown.

 The sundown would not be originating from totally the proper instructions here.
 However, the views deserve it for this time of day, just the same.
 The look of the Harbour Bridge from here is an area on, and you would stay in only the best location to see the sky modification color right behind it.
 It certainly is worthy of a reference for the very best Sydney sundown areas!